 Takaoka Plant

-Improve reliability and maintain product quality
+Improving reliability and maintaining product quality

-Increase production efficiency to improve cost competitiveness
+Increasing manufacturing efficiency to improve cost competitiveness

 In these ways, we will solidify our structure to improve cost competitiveness.